nandlabs/go-commons/clients/messaging/README.md

 ## Usage
 1. Import the library into your Go project:
     ```go
-    import "github.com/your-repo/generic-messaging-client"
+    import "go.nandlabs.io/commons/clients/messaging"
     ```
-2. Initialize the messaging client for a specific platform.
+2. Initialize the messaging provider for a specific platform.
 For example, to use the AMQP extension:
     ```go
-    type AMQPMessaging struct {} // implements the Message interface defined under the library
+    type AMQPProvider struct {} // implements the Provider interface defined under the library

-    amqpMessageClient := &AMQPMessaging{}
+    amqpProvider := &AMQPProvider{}
-    messaging.GetManager().Register(amqpMessageClient)
+	  uri, err := url.Parse("amqp://localhost:8080")
+    Register(uri, amqpProvider)
     ```
 3. Send a message
    ```go